p1nak/python-project/README.md

 # 🧠 Intermediate Python Projects

-This repository contains a collection of **intermediate-level Python projects**, designed to deepen your understanding of real-world programming, APIs, file management, and CLI applications.
+This repository contains a collection of **intermediate-level Python projects**, built to enhance your skills in Python development, game logic, data handling, APIs, and terminal interaction.

 All projects are located in the `Intermediate/` folder.